 In women who have had breast reconstruction following mastectomy, there is often minimal breast tissue remaining on the side of the mastectomy.
 Your doctor may decide that mammograms are no longer necessary on the breast(s) that were removed.

 Fact: Injury to the breast does not cause breast cancer.
 If the breast is bruised badly, there may be an accumulation of blood under the skin that can feel like a lump.
 The body will reabsorb this over time, just as any bruise heals.

 Myth: Antiperspirant and/or deodorant causes breast cancer.

 Fact: There have been reports that antiperspirants and deodorants (AP / D) contain chemicals that can be absorbed through nicks due to shaving and cause breast cancer.
 There have actually been a few studies looking at this.
-The first study showed no increased risk of breast cancer in women who used antiperspirant or deodorant without or without shaving the underarm area (they even asked whether an electric razor or regular razor was used).
+The first study showed no increased risk of breast cancer in women who used antiperspirant or deodorant with or without shaving the underarm area (they even asked whether an electric razor or regular razor was used).
 The second study is what has caused all of the concern – Paraben is a preservative found in cosmetics and AP / D that acts like an estrogen in the body.
 Researchers examined breast tissue from 20 breast cancer patients and found parabens in that tissue.
 These researchers did not look at healthy breast tissue or tissue from other parts of the body to check for parabens, so we do not know if all tissues contain parabens.
 The researchers also did not prove that the parabens they found actually came from AP or D (since so many products contain parabens).
 They also did not prove that parabens cause breast cancer.

 One other surveyed women with breast cancer.
 They found that those who started using these products at younger ages and used them more frequently were diagnosed with breast cancer at an earlier age.
 This study did not include any women without breast cancer, which makes it impossible to apply the results to everyone.